 One year full-time.
 The academic year is divided into three semesters, but this course is administered in two parts: Part One runs from October to May; Part Two runs from June to September.

 Approximately 10-14 hours a week in the first two semesters.
 During semester three you will arrange your level of contact time with your assigned supervisor.

 The taught part of the course (Part 1) is delivered and assessed through lectures, student seminars, practical exercises and exhibitions.
 Successful completion of your exhibition (Part 2) leads to the award of an MA.

-Good Undergraduate degree 2.2 (UK) (or above) equating to a mark of 56.5 or above in a related subject.
+Good Undergraduate degree 2.1 (UK) (or above) in a related subject.
 European and International applicants can find their grade equivalence on our comparability page.
 Applicants are also required to provide a copy of an undergraduate dissertation, extended essay or a published article, together with a statement of the specific area(s) of interest in art history.
 Those who are not graduates must satisfy the University that they are of the required academic standard to pursue postgraduate study.